puniverse/quasar/docs/manual/actors.md

 By itself, [`BehaviorActor`]({{javadoc}}/actors/behaviors/BehaviorActor.html) provides handling for [`ShutdownMessage`]({{javadoc}}/actors/ShutdownMessage.html), which, as its name suggests, requests an actor to shut itself down, along with the accompanying [`shutdown`]({{javadoc}}/actors/behaviors/Behavior.html#shutdown()) method in the [`Behavior`]({{javadoc}}/actors/behaviors/Behavior.html) class (the "interface" side).
 In addition, `BehaviorActor` defines standard initialization and termination methods which may be overriden.
 You should consult the [Javadoc]({{javadoc}}/actors/behaviors/BehaviorActor.html) for more detail.

+When a behavior actor is spawned, its `spawn` (or `spawnThread`) method returns its "interface" (which is also an `ActorRef`).

+{:.alert .alert-info}
+**Note:** Behavior actors usually have different constructors for convenience.
+Those that do not take an explicit `MailboxConfig` parameter, use the default configuration of *an unbounded mailbox*.

 ### Server

 The *server* behavior is an actor that implements a request-reply model.
 The behavior implementation is found in [`ServerActor`]({{javadoc}}/actors/behaviors/ServerActor.html), and the interface is [`Server`]({{javadoc}}/actors/behaviors/Server.html).